 Charitable remainder trusts enable you to make a significant gift of $100,000 or more and retain the right to receive income during your lifetime and/or the lifetime of your designated beneficiaries.
 The amount of payments received during the payout period depends on how you structure the trust.
 Your gift to a charitable remainder trust provides an immediate income tax and gift tax charitable deduction.

-For further information on planned giving, please contact the Stewardship Office at 626.583.2736.
+For further information on planned giving, please contact the Development and Giving Office at 626.583.2736.